-World Book Day teaching activities As a parent, I am starting to dread the yearly costume hunt that World Book Day has become.
-This year (2020) in Siansbury the dressing up display was 10 meters followed by two small shelves of books.
-So here is an A-Z list of possible activities and ideas that you… Continue reading A-Z of world book day ideas – That aren’t dressing up!
+World Book Day Teaching Activities As a parent, I am starting to dread the yearly costume hunt that World Book Day has become.
+This year in Sainsbury’s the dressing-up display was 10 meters followed by two small shelves of books.
+However, I do think that World Book Day has the potential to inspire creativity and…

 I want to thank Elizabeth Jade for contributing this post on her journey into publishing her first book to Inclusiveteach.com.
 Please support Elizabeth by sharing her story widely and consider buying a copy of Akea – The power of destiny.